Peter Winkler: Puzzle books

+Bridge at the Enigma Club

 Winkler's book Bridge at the Enigma Club was a runner up for the 2011 Master Point Press Book Of The Year award.

+Recognition

-Also in 2011, Winkler received the David P. Robbins Prize of the Mathematical Association of America as coauthor of one of two papers in the American Mathematical Monthly.
+In 2011, Winkler received the David P. Robbins Prize of the Mathematical Association of America as coauthor of one of two papers in the American Mathematical Monthly.

 Paul Erdős anecdote

 According to The Man Who Loved Only Numbers, a biography of Paul Erdős, he attended the bar mitzvah celebration for Peter Winkler's twins, and Winkler's mother-in-law tried to throw Erdős out:

 "Erdös came to my twins' bar mitzvah, notebook in hand," said Peter Winkler, a colleague of Graham's at AT&T. "He also brought gifts for my children--he loved kids--and behaved himself very well.
 But my mother-in-law tried to throw him out.
 She thought he was some guy who wandered in off the street, in a rumpled suit, carrying a pad under his arm.
 It is entirely possible that he proved a theorem or two during the ceremony."